DesktopECHO/xWSL/README.md

    Reboot your PC.  xWSL will automatically start at boot, no need to login to Windows.

-Quirks Addressed:
+**Quirks Addressed and other interesting info:**
+- WSL1 Has issues with the latest libc6 library.
+The package is being held until fixes from MS are released over Windows Update.
+Unmark and update libc6 after MS releases the update.
 - WSL1 Doesn't work with PolicyKit.
-Pulled-in GKSU and dependancies to allow runing GUI apps with elevated rights
+Pulled-in GKSU and dependencies to allow runing GUI apps with elevated rights.
 - Rolled back version of xRDP until the version shipped in Ubuntu acts better-behaved (xrdp-chansrv high CPU %)
-- Curent version of Chrome or Firefox does not work in WSL1 so Mozilla Seamonkey was included as a stable and maintaned browser
+- Current version of Chrome or Firefox does not work in WSL1 so Mozilla Seamonkey was included as a stable and maintaned browser
+- Installed image takes under 2GB disk space